deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/ee-defining-default-values.md

 #DotNet #csharp #csharpdotnet #dotnetcore #csharpdeveloper #dotnetdevelopers #aspnetcore #ASPNET #aspdotnet #IT #developer #TI #tecnologia #DevOps #desenvolvedor #programador #software #homeoffice #dev #tecnologiadainformacao #devs #code #programacao #programação #tecnologiadainformação #sistemasdeinformação #engenhariadesoftware #GitHub #ASPNETMVC #ASPNET #MVC #core #MVC #route #urlroute #urlroting #urlpatterns #RoutingSystem
 -->

-### P3 ----------------------------

-* Default values are supplied as properties in an anonymous type.
-* In Listing 15-9, I provided a default value of Index for the action variable.
-* This route will match all two-segment URLs, as it did previously.
-* For example, if the URL **ht<span>tp://</span>mydomain.com/Home/Index** is requested, the route will extract Home as the value for the controller and Index as the value for the action.

-### P4 ----------------------------

-* Now that I have provided a default value for the action segment, the route will also match single-segment URLs as well.
-* When processing a single-segment URL, the routing system will extract the controller value from the sole URL segment, and use the default value for the action variable.
-* In this way, I can request the URL **ht<span>tp://</span>mydomain.com/Home** and invoke the Index action method on the Home controller.

 ### P5 ----------------------------